aminya/juno-plus/README.md

 * Select Julia working directory

 ### Process:
+* using Revise
 * Restart Julia (which removes workspace)
 * Erase console

-* Show documentation of selection
-* using Revise
+# Evaluation and Debugging:
 * Run cell
+* Debug: Run File
+* Debug: Step into File

 ### Code Tools:
+* Show documentation of the selection
+* Go to definition of the selection
 * Bookmarks
 * Fold all - Unfold all: useful for code overview
 * Auto Indent Selection (faster than Julia-Client formatting button)